| So after having the carpeting out for a couple

 stripping the interior myself.
 This is pretty easy to do,

+but time-consuming.
 There is sound-deadener on the floor under the seats and on the

 pan where you generally put your feet.
 This stuff needs to